 Biometric Technologies, Surveillance, and Social Assistance

 The pervasiveness of biometric data collection and authentication practices has sparked concerns around data security, individual privacy, and potential abuse by authorities.
 Despite these concerns, biometric technologies, as well as predictive algorithms and risk assessment models, are increasingly used as regulatory tools in the context of social assistance, often in the name of cost savings and fraud prevention.
 As emergent research suggests these technologies have negative consequences for social assistance recipients, we ask: how are these technologies informing experiences of regulation?
 What are their effects and implications for governance?
-Our case studies, supported by the ANU Futures Scheme, examine the UNHCR’s Biometric Identity Management System (BIMS) as well as humanitarian aid, migration management, and social welfare practices in Australia, India, Lebanon and the United Kingdom.
+Our case studies, supported by the ANU Futures Scheme, examine the UNHCR’s Biometric Identity Management System (BIMS) as well as humanitarian aid, migration management, and social welfare practices in Australia, India, and Lebanon, and the United Kingdom.

 Sociotechnical Navigation and Problem Solving during the COVID-19 Pandemic